mlang251/minesweeper/README.md

 And it's still a litle bit fun to lose.
 If you flip a tile that is a mine, the remaining mines will be revealed and it's game over.

 ![](https://github.com/mlang251/minesweeper/blob/main/gifs/you-lose.gif)

+**Future Improvements**
+- Color code different Tile representations so the game board is more readable
+- Create a GUI or web app so that the game can be played by clicking rather than typing row and column numbers